 The Twist–The twist in this episode fits, but it’s pretty much what you’d expect.
 I’m going to be generous here because it’s a Christmas episode.
 (1 point)

-My daughter thought this one was Okay, but I’m inclined to agree.
-A watchable enough episode, and it’s nice the Twilight Zone did something for Christmas, but not terribly memorable overall.
+My daughter thought this one was Watchable, and I’m inclined to agree.
+An agreeable enough episode, and it’s nice the Twilight Zone did something for Christmas, but not terribly memorable overall.

 Nothing in the Dark (Season Three, 1962)